joycse06/toy-robot-updated/README.md

 ## Assumptions

-* Assumed it's ok to convert the text entered by the user into uppercase
+* Assumed it's OK to convert the text entered by the user into uppercase
 * Assumed there's no restriction on usage of any specific paradigm or set of gems.
 Chose to use few gems from `dry-rb` which I wouldn't usually do without discussing with the team.
 Assumed this is either a solo project or my team members have moderate level of understanding of how the `Result` type